I Got Nerve

-"I Got Nerve" is a song by American recording artist and actress Miley Cyrus, performing as Hannah Montana – the alter ego of Miley Stewart, a character she plays on the Disney Channel television series Hannah Montana.
-"I Got Nerve" was written and produced by Jennie Lurie, Ken Hauptman and Aruna Abrams, and was produced by Antonina Armato and Tim James.
-The song was released to Radio Disney as promotion for the series and its first soundtrack, Hannah Montana.
+"I Got Nerve" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack of the Disney Channel series Hannah Montana.
+"I Got Nerve" was produced by Rock Mafia and its songwriters Jennie Lurie, Ken Hauptman and Aruna Abrams.
+The song was released on October 24, 2006.

 In the United States, the song peaked at number 67 on the Billboard Hot 100 and within the top 60 on the Pop 100.
 Its appearance on the Billboard Hot 100 made Cyrus the first act to have six songs debut on the chart in the same week.
 The song was also certified gold by the Recording Industry Association of America (RIAA) in March 2023.
 A music video for "I Got Nerve" was taken from footage of a Montana's Radio Disney concert performance.

 Background and composition

 Written by Jennie Lurie, Ken Hauptman, and Aruna Abrams, and produced by Antonina Armato and Tim James, "I Got Nerve" lasts three minutes and five seconds.

 A karaoke version appears on Disney's Karaoke Series: Hannah Montana (2007).